ahnguyen17/DirectEHR/README.md

 - Medical notes
 - Vitals tracking with trends
 - Order management (labs, imaging, medications, etc.)
+- Diagnostics and lab results tracking
+- Server-side data persistence with a backend API
 - Responsive design for desktop and mobile

 ## Technologies Used